kotcrab/ocr-reader/README.md

 and use of pop-up dictionaries such as [yomichan](https://github.com/FooSoft/yomichan).
 Reader also integrates with [JPDB](https://jpdb.io/) to automatically highlight unknown words.

-Text hooker page is also available, it can also highlight unknown words thanks to the JPDB integration.
+There is also a text hooker page, it can also highlight unknown words thanks to the JPDB integration.

 ## Setup